-A peek behind the paper: RWE for assessing first-line treatments for BRAF mutation-positive cancer patients
+Peek behind the paper: RWE for assessing first-line treatments for BRAF mutation-positive cancer patients

-In this feature, we peek behind the paper with the contributing study authors Jonathan Kish and Bruce Feinberg (both Cardinal Health; OH, USA): targeted agents or immuno-oncology therapies as first-line therapy for BRAF-mutated metastatic melanoma.
+We peek behind the paper with the contributing study authors Jonathan Kish and Bruce Feinberg (both Cardinal Health; OH, USA): targeted agents or immuno-oncology therapies as first-line therapy for BRAF-mutated metastatic melanoma.

 Please can you introduce yourself, your institution and your research focus?